Let me ask you:

 And this is what you’ll learn next…

-How to set profit target to improve your trading consistency
+How to set a profit target to improve your trading consistency

 By having a profit target, you will increase your winning rate, but at the expense of lower profitability.